MatthewOM/MatthewOM/News/highlights.md

 - Back home from Cali-Colombia.
 - Invited talk at the <i>Webinar Seminario Permanente</i>-Colombia.
 - Invited talk at the <i>Webinar Students Biology Program</i>–Colombia.
-- Travelling to Cali (Colombia) for a 18-day visiting researcher' experience at [Rojas lab](https://rojasdanny.wordpress.com).
+- Travelling to Cali (Colombia) for a 18-day visiting researcher' experience at the [Rojas lab](https://rojasdanny.wordpress.com).

 ### Fall 2021
 - Resubmitted the <i>ES-sim</i>-GLM manuscript after revisions.